Junko Sakurada: Early life and career

-Private life
+Personal life

 Sakurada is a member of the Unification Church founded by Sun Myung Moon in Seoul, South Korea in 1954.
 According to The Washington Times, which is owned by the Unification Church affiliated News World Communications, Sakurada joined the church in 1977.

 In August 1992, Sakurada was married to a Japanese businessman who is also a Unification Church member and an official within the church in a Blessing ceremony of the Unification Church in Seoul, South Korea along with 10,000 other couples representing 131 nations.
 Sakurada said to journalists that she felt "very happy" to have married a husband selected for her by Moon.

 According to The Australian, "Ms Sakurada disappeared from public life soon after the ceremony."
 One of Sakurada's last roles as a star was in the television piece Don't Call Me Auntie (Obasan Nante Yobanai de) on NHK.
 According to The Daily Yomiuri, "This was one of Junko Sakurada's last starring roles before she fell out of favor with the public.
 Since she took part in the Rev. Moon's Unification Church mass marriage in Seoul in August, it is said that her commercial contracts have evaporated."
 In 1999 a church spokesperson said: "Ms Sakurada is living happily with her husband and three children.
 She does not want to talk to the press."